riyazahamad03/amazon_add_to_cart-using-selenium-webdriver-/README.md

-check you cart after deal starts boom! product will be added there so that you can checkout From There Hope This WILL BE HELPFULL FOR you do vote up if you like this script please contact me if you have any doubts (riyazahamad397@gmail.com)
+check you cart after deal starts boom! product will be added there so that you can checkout From There Hope This WILL BE HELPFULL FOR you do vote up if you like this script please contact me if you have any doubts Contact me